stgm/scientific-programming-1/92 Resources/10 Plot/10 plot.md

 ## Multiple graphs and annotations

-We breiden de plot wat uit: er komt een functie $$x^3$$ bij, we gebruiken een lijngrafiek en we voegen aslabels toe en een los tekstje:
 We expand the plot a little now: another function is added $$x^3$$, for which we use a line graph.
-We'll also add some axes labels and a seperate text-annotation:
+We'll also add some axes labels and a separate text-annotation:

     import matplotlib.pyplot as plt